obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 so this property increases monotonically as changes are made to the database.
 It can be used to check whether the database has changed between two points in time.

+**maxRevTreeDepth**

+unsigned integer, read/write.
+The maximum depth of a document's revision tree.
+Revisions older than this limit will be deleted during a compact operation.
+Default is 20.

 **name**

 string, read-only.
 The database's name.